tigera-cs/Calico-Enterprise-Networking-Training-FR/3. Cross Node Connectivity/README.md

 10.48.128.192/26 via 10.0.1.30 dev ens5 proto bird
 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown
 ```
-4. Exit the ssh mode from control1.
+5. Exit the ssh mode from control1.

 ```
 exit
 ```

-5. Use the following command to configure the default IPPool to use vxlanMode by setting `vxlanMode: Always`.
+6. Use the following command to configure the default IPPool to use vxlanMode by setting `vxlanMode: Always`.
 Then save and exit.

 ```
 kubectl edit ippools default-ipv4-ippool
 ```

+You should see an output similar to the following.

 ```
 apiVersion: projectcalico.org/v3
 kind: IPPool